yehengchen/Synthetic-Data-UE4/README.md

 4. Close the Editor and Launcher for now.

-__Linux Specific:__
+### Linux Specific:

-a. for Unreal Engine, refer to the UE4 website instructions: [https://wiki.unrealengine.com/Building_On_Linux](https://wiki.unrealengine.com/Building_On_Linux)
+* a. for Unreal Engine, refer to the UE4 website instructions: [https://wiki.unrealengine.com/Building_On_Linux](https://wiki.unrealengine.com/Building_On_Linux)

+__(Before git clone make sure you linked your GitHub account to your profile on https://unrealengine.com, as all Epic repositories are private)__

 Note NDDS uses UE version 4.21.0, with respect to the unreal first time setup documentation, use git clone -b 4.21

 See also [https://docs.unrealengine.com/en-US/Platforms/Linux/GettingStarted](https://docs.unrealengine.com/en-US/Platforms/Linux/GettingStarted/index.html)

-b.
-Note that `NDDS` currently supports only `Ubuntu 16.04.4 LTS`
+* b.
+Note that `NDDS` currently supports only __`Ubuntu 16.04.4 LTS`__

-c.
+* c.
 We successfully tested NDDS using NVIDIA driver versions 387.34 and 390.67

-d.
+* d.
 If you get this warning, select "More options", then "Skip conversion"

 __Installation__
 1. Download NDDS: